lzwjava/blog-source/_posts/2022-09-30-work-hard-en.md

 ---
 layout: post
-title:  "The Recipe to Work Hard and Learn English"
+title:  "The Recipe to Learn English"
 ---

 Recently, I shared my job change with my friends.
 To their surprise, the big change in me maybe my English skill improved a lot in a year.